-In the guide I will be taking you through the steps to download and setup NZBGet in Docker on a Synology NAS, this makes some assumptions that you know your way around the DSM interface.
+In the guide I will be taking you through the steps to download and setup NZBGet in Docker.

 Environment Variables (PGID, PUID and Timezone)